 Get max interest from every penny

 Want to start saving but don't know where to put your money?
 Our Savings Fountain shows you where to stash your cash in order to get the best possible interest rates and incentives, plus the full guide runs you through other quick-win savings tips.

 Those with debts AND savings are seriously overspending but the solution is simple.
 Pay the debts off, possibly even including your mortgage, before you save.
 Forget the old ‘must have an emergency savings fund' logic as getting rid of debts beats that too.

 Get £100 cashback on 3%-ish

-Peer-to-peer lending firms such as Zopa, Funding Circle and Ratesetter can let you earn a big 6%+, but even the regulator is worried people jump in without knowing the risks.
-We run through the risks and what's being done to minimise them, and how the main players stack up.
+Peer-to-peer (P2P) lending firms such as Zopa, Funding Circle and Ratesetter offer rates of up to about 6%, but these are NOT the same as savings accounts.
+The regulator is worried people jump in without understanding the risks.
+This guide explains the risks and how the main players stack up.

 Child Trust Funds

 Child Trust Funds (CTFs) are defunct tax-free savings products, but the six million original accounts can be converted into more competitive junior ISAs – and the first children eligible for the funds are now old enough to manage their account themselves.